Flight Delay Compensation

 We take on the responsibility of enforcing your right to compensation from the airline.

-To date, we have helped over five million passengers process airline compensation claims worth more than 160 million Euros in total reimbursement.
+To date, we have helped over 10 million passengers process their airline compensation claims.

 I got my money quite fast